Republican Elite’s Reign of Disdain

 It’s ironic because when Obama was first elected, the conservative media, including key outposts such as Breitbart, hoped they were going to check his every move.
 They were going to break his presidency.
 Instead, the only thing broken these days is the spirit of most of the conservative press as Trump stands poised to run away with the Republican nomination and conservative commentators form a circular firing squad lamenting the party’s future, as well as Trump’s potential November loss.

 The recent breakdown at Breitbart News is just the latest dumpster fire drawing attention.
-The site continues to implode in public view after feverishly pro-Trump editors failed to adequately defend reporter Michelle Fields when she was reportedly grabbed by Trump’s campaign […]
+The site continues to implode in public view after feverishly pro-Trump editors failed to adequately defend reporter Michelle Fields when she was reportedly grabbed by Trump’s campaign manager […]

 Read the Full Article